nathanhack/gofilededup/README.md

 # gofilededup
-A simple commandline tool to dedup files
+A simple commandline tool to dedup files using sha256